ThreeDotsLabs/watermill/docs/content/pubsubs/sql.md

 it to `SubscriberConfig` or `PublisherConfig`.

 {{% render-md %}}
-{{% load-snippet-partial file="src-link/watermill-sql/pkg/sql/schema_adapter.go" first_line_contains="// SchemaAdapter" last_line_contains="// DefaultSchema" %}}
+{{% load-snippet-partial file="src-link/watermill-sql/pkg/sql/schema_adapter.go" first_line_contains="// SchemaAdapter" last_line_contains="// DefaultMySQLSchema" %}}
 {{% /render-md %}}

+There is a default schema provided for each supported engine (`DefaultMySQLSchema` and `DefaultPostgresSchema`).
-There is `DefaultSchema` defined for most common use case (storing events in a table).
-You can base your schema on this one, extending only chosen methods.
+It supports the most common use case (storing events in a table).
+You can base your schema on one of these, extending only chosen methods.

 ##### Extending schema